 What the rule change means for wetlands and vernal pools

-The potential ramifications of the proposed rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
+The potential ramifications of the rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
 According to a study conducted during the Obama administration, 60 percent of all U.S. waterways, and 81 percent in the arid West, are ephemeral or flow seasonally.
 Current EPA officials dispute these numbers, saying there isn't a way to confirm them.
 Officials did not offer other numbers.

 Wetlands and vernal pools provide vital support for wildlife.
 Some amphibians, in particular, rely on vernal pools to safely reproduce since, due to the ephemeral nature of the pools, fish aren't there to eat them or their eggs.
 Additionally, some amphibians must spawn in the same place they were spawned themselves.
 Migratory birds also rely on them for water and food since plants that are dormant during fall and winter months will flourish following the rains, attracting insects (which the amphibians also enjoy eating).